syedoz/sass/README.md

 Owl Carousel.

 if you don't want to use any one of that just exclude it from imports in main.scss file.
-It includes a doc.html file also which shows which script and css you have to call to include that specific plugin and it shows the markup example also.
+It includes a doc.html file also showing which script and css you have to call to include that specific plugin with the markup example.

 I am open to any suggestions or comments, Please help me make it better.
 Thanks